 - 3.7.
 You participate in our surveys, contests, etc.;

 - 3.8.
-You participate in business forums, business networking, your contact information in social networks is created for the exchange of mutual communication, such as LinkedIn, etc.
+You participate in business forums, business networking, your contact information in social networks is created for the exchange of mutual communication, such as LinkedIn, or You follow us on social media, contact us etc.;

 In cases where the Company obtains data from the controller, any responsibility for informing the Data Subject shall rest with the relevant controller.